18F/join.tts.gsa.gov/pages/positions/bucket-18f-chapter-directors.md

 - The exact dates you held each job (from month/year to month/year or “present”)
 - Number of hours per week you worked (if part time)

-## How to apply
-We will be accepting applications through the Public Notice on USAJOBS.

 {% if page.job_announcement_number %}
 **Job announcement number:**
 {{ page.job_announcement_number }}